georand/mosavi/README.md

 ```

 ## Usage
-Note: in order to prevent file pattern expansion by the shell, you may need to enclose the patterns with double quotes (ex: "example/frame_*.png").
+Note: in order to prevent the expansion of file patterns by the shell, you may need to enclose them with double quotes (ex: "example/frame_*.png").

 ```
 mosavi.py [-h] [-s int int] [-f int] filePatterns [filePatterns ...]<br>